Features

 Reinstatement Cost Assessments — rebuild cost for buildings insurance

 The annual rebuild-cost valuation insurers and brokers expect.
-BCIS-driven, RICS-aligned, with itemised cost breakdown, professional fees uplift, demolition allowance, and inflation provision.
+BCIS-driven, RICS-aligned, with itemised cost breakdown, professional fees uplift, demolition allowance, inflation provision — drafted from your measurements in minutes.

 14-day free trial · All 15 templates included · £35/month